Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Fondling (non-consensual sexual contact): The touching of the private body parts

-because of his/her temporary or permanent mental or physical incapacity.
+of his/her age or because of his/her temporary or permanent mental or physical incapacity.

 â—Ź Incest: Nonforcible sexual intercourse between persons who are related to each other